 In February and again in April, Gates exhorted NATO allies to bolster their troop commitments in Afghanistan so the alliance could launch its own offensive against the Taliban and pre-empt what has been an annual spring increase in insurgent attacks.

 That offensive got under way with the aid of additional U.S. troops.

 During a visit to Afghanistan this month, Gates said NATO's push was making progress.
 But he said Iranian weapons, responsible for widespread violence and U.S. troop casualties in Iraq, increasingly were showing up in Afghanistan.

 In particular, NATO officials said they have found armor-piercing roadside bombs _ known as explosively formed penetrators, or EFPs _ in Kabul, the Afghan capital.

 The struggle to pressure NATO countries to live up to their commitments has led Gates to question whether the alliance should continue to mount a 25,000-troop response force.

 The U.S. currently has 26,000 troops in Afghanistan, including some 14,000 in the NATO-led force.

 Also expected to come up during the NATO meeting is the U.S. proposal to locate missile defense radars and interceptors in eastern Europe.

 Russian President Vladimir Putin, in a recent meeting with President Bush, offered an alternative, joint use of a radar station in Azerbaijan.

-Asked Wednesday about the proposal, Gates said that he hopes to discuss the matter with Russian officials and ``certainly underscore our interest in exploring with them President Putin's proposal.''
+Asked Wednesday about the proposal, Gates said that during a scheduled meeting Thursday with the Russian defense minister he would ``certainly underscore our interest in exploring with them President Putin's proposal.''